saltstack/kitchen-salt/README.md

 This provider has been tested against the Ubuntu boxes running in vagrant/virtualbox & vagrant-lxc boxes on Ubuntu.

 ## Installation & Setup
-You'll need the test-kitchen & kitchen-salt gem's installed in your system, along with kitchen-vagrant or some ther suitable driver for test-kitchen.
+You'll need the test-kitchen & kitchen-salt gem's installed in your system, along with kitchen-vagrant or some other suitable driver for test-kitchen.
 Please see the [INTRODUCTION](https://github.com/simonmcc/kitchen-salt/blob/master/INTRODUCTION.md).

 ## Provisioner Options
 More details on all the configuration optins are in [provisioner_options.md](https://github.com/simonmcc/kitchen-salt/blob/master/provisioner_options.md)